limbo56/PlayerSettings/README.md

 ####This is the official source code of the plugin Player Settings.

 #Info
 ####1.
-Player Settings supports from 1.8 to 1.10.
+Player Settings supports from 1.8 to 1.11.
 The plugin adds a very cool and configurable menu to your server's lobby/hub

 ####2.
 The plugin works with the spigot/craftbukkit/paperspigot etc.

 ####3.
 With these menus, you can change the preferences that you want, like fly, hub stacker, and many others.

 ####4.
+Compatible with [icJukeBox](https://www.spigotmc.org/resources/icjukebox.6129/) in order to change the preference for the music.

+####5.
 This menu is one of the most searched menus, that is the reason why I made this plugin.
 Also the plugin is free, you can check it out on the spigot page.

 #Link
 ####Where can I check out this cool plugin?
 Right here!
 Plugin Page: https://www.spigotmc.org/resources/player-settings.14622/